Andrew-is-alive/ntucup/README.md

-# ntucup
+# NTUVBCUP
-this is a public nut cup to update schedule and match results
+This is a website to make announce ntucup schedule and match results